Either you are new to blogging, or you have some experience in blogging. Choosing the best WordPress theme for your food blog is always a challenge.

 You video doesn’t have to be super professional or thousands of $ production.
 It could be just a video from your mobile phone featuring you talking about your blog.

 Simple design looks better than a cluttered look.
-Best designed blog is fully functional and the navigation flows naturally.
+The best-designed blog is fully functional and the navigation flows naturally.

 They come to your blog to get some information and your design should allow them to get to that quickly.
 Help they self-guide to consume the content without disturbances.